STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 8.1 General

-We will send a bill to you as soon as possible after the end of each billing cycle, and we will issue the final bill to you within 12 business days upon receiving the invoice from SP Group on your usages and charges.
+We will send a bill to you as soon as possible after the end of each billing cycle, and we will issue the final bill to you within 12 business days upon receiving the invoice from SP Group on your usage and charges.

 We will send the bill: